thorpej/nabu-figforth/nabu-comms.md

 N.B.
 The maximum payload length that can be sent to the server is the maximum message length (32767) _minus_ the size of the STORAGE-PUT request message (8) (32767 - 8 -> 32759 bytes).
-Servers SHOULD return an error for STORAGE-PUT requests whose length field exceeds this value.
+Servers SHOULD return an error for FILE-PWRITE requests whose length field exceeds this value.

 | Name   | Type | Notes                            |